“Love your voice for the rest of your life!”

 What It Is

-The TVF approach is holistic in nature and features 3 key elements to produce the results you see mentioned in the recording above:
+Our approach is holistic in nature and features 3 key elements:

 - Constructive Self-Kindness – How you talk to yourself matters in everything you do.
 You will learn about the power of constructive thinking (distinct from positive thinking) and how self-kindness can help engender vocal freedom.

-- Cooperating With The Design – Our anatomy-based approach will show you how to actively cooperate with your psychophysical design and to access the innate body and vocal freedom that is your birthright.
+- Cooperating With The Design – Our holistic anatomy-based approach will show you how to actively cooperate with your body’s design and to access the innate vocal freedom that is your birthright.

 - Community Learning & Support – We believe people learn best in supportive groups and communities.
 Our experience has shown that belonging to a like-minded community can make a dramatic difference in a singer’s outlook, attitude and progress.